Dynatrace OpenKit API methods

 , you can report business events.
 These are standalone events, as Dynatrace sends them separately from user actions or user sessions.

-For more information on business events, see Business Analytics.
+For additional details on business events, refer to Business Analytics.

 Trace web requests